rafid29mehda/All-About-ECG/Feature Extraction/README.md

    ecg_signal = record.p_signal[:, 0]
    ```
 3. **Clean Signals**: Apply filters (e.g., bandpass 0.5–40 Hz) to remove noise before feature extraction.
-4. **Visualize Results**: Plot ECG signals, Poincaré plots, or feature importance to verify your work.
+4. **Visualize Results**: Plot ECG signals, Poincaré plots, or feature importance to verify the work.
 5. **Combine Features**: Use entropy, nonlinear, and other features together in machine learning models for robust analysis.
-6. **Experiment with Parameters**: Tune parameters like `emb_dim` for entropy or `n_components` for PCA based on your data.
+6. **Experiment with Parameters**: Tune parameters like `emb_dim` for entropy or `n_components` for PCA based on the data.
-7. **Optimize for Research**: For your PhD, test these features on specific heart conditions (e.g., ventricular tachycardia) and evaluate their impact on model accuracy.
+7. **Optimize for Research**: For the PhD, test these features on specific heart conditions (e.g., ventricular tachycardia) and evaluate their impact on model accuracy.

 ### Next Steps